alejandroortuno/dmarcless/README.rst

 Requirements
 --------
 DMARCLESS requires to have the email mamanged by AWS SES.
 The infrastructure is deployed using Terraform.
 Two Terraform modules are needed, AWS and archive to generate ZIP files.
+The Terraform user needs to have enough permissions to deploy the infrastructure on AWS.

 AWS Arquitecture
 --------